orchardguides/kei-open-mcr/README.md

 The overall goal in creating this fork was to make the program easier to use.

  1. The program now generates graded handouts for each test-taker.
-These handouts provide specific details about how each student's score was calculated.
+These handouts provide specific details about how the student's score was calculated.
- 2. As input, the program now processes a single multi-page pdf or tiff that should contain all of the multiple choice sheet images.
+ 2. As input, the program now processes a single multi-page PDF or TIFF that should contain all of the multiple choice sheet images.
 Previously, the applcation only accepted single page image files as input.
  3. Options to change the way that incorrect responses are reported have been eliminated.
- 4. Answer keys can now only be entered using the multiple choice sheets.
+ 4. Answer keys can now only be entered using multiple choice sheets with `9999999999` in the **Student ID** field.
  5. The graphical interface has been streamlined and now fits comfortably on low resolution screens.
  6. The program no longer works with 150 question sheets.